Yun Kim, EdD

 Jacques MoraMarco, DAOM, OMD, LAc

 Dr. MoraMarco joined Emperor’s College as its Academic Dean in 2009.
-He has over thirty-five years of experience in clinical medicine, academia and college administration and was among the first licensed acupuncturists in the United States.
+He has over forty years of experience in clinical medicine, academia and college administration and was among the first licensed acupuncturists in the United States.

 Much of Dr. MoraMarco’s clinical career, dating back to the mid-1980’s, has centered on the treatment of HIV/AIDS patients.
 He worked in the field as understanding of the disease was beginning to take shape and was among the very first acupuncturists in the country to work with oncologists and immunologists to provide treatment to HIV/AIDS patients.
 In addition to his duties as Dean, Dr. MoraMarco supervises Emperor’s College clinical interns at Being Alive, a non-profit organization that provides free wellness services to people living with HIV/AIDS.